American mahjong: History

 Joseph Park Babcock, a representative of the Standard Oil Company in Shanghai, was importing mahjong sets to the United States in great numbers by 1923.
 To increase interest in the game in the United States, he wrote and published new rules that became the American standard.
+These rules were nevertheless fairly close to the original Chinese rules.

 When the National Mah Jongg League, Inc. published a volume of "Official American Rules" in 1935, the American style further morphed into a very distinct form.

 American mah jongg tournament standards and rules were established in 1986, when the National Mah Jongg League and Mah Jongg Madness jointly conducted their first annual Mah Jongg Tournament at Sea.
 This tradition of championship tournaments at sea continued for over 34 years.
 Now there are American mah jongg tournaments conducted throughout the United States, and consist of players from America and Canada.
 Mah Jongg Madness conducts more than a dozen tournaments a year and an annual NMJL cruise culminates in the National Mah Jongg Convention in Las Vegas every March.

 Tournaments are now played according to the Standardized National Mah Jongg Tournament Rules, which were codified and published in 2005.
 In 2011, Mah Jongg Master Points (MJMP) were established to post an individual's tournament scores.
 The MJMP website formulates the scores (awarding bonus points to the top 10 winners of an event), and ranking the individual players.
 There are 10 ranks for players, based on the accumulation of these points.